 - 1 tablespoon minced fresh chives, for garnish

-- 1/2 cup mayonnaise, best quality such as Hellmann's
+- 1/2 cup mayonnaise, best quality such as Hellmann's or Duke's

 - 2 tablespoons Dijon mustard